-If you use "Certified Mail" to file, change the ZIP TIP code to "18769-0002."
+If you use "Certified Mail" to file, change the ZIP code to "18769-0002."
 If you use an IRS-approved private delivery service, add "ATTN: W-2 Process, 1150 E. Mountain Dr." to the address and change the ZIP code to "18702-7997."
 See Pub.
 15 (Circular E) for a list of IRS-approved private delivery services.

 Do not send cash, checks, money orders, etc., with the Forms W-2 and W-3 that you submit to the SSA.
-Do not use the address above to file electronically.
-See SSA's MMREF-1, Magnetic Media Reporting and Electronic Filing, for the electronic filing address.
-Employment tax forms (for example, Form 941 or Form 943), remittances, and Forms 1099 must be sent to the IRS.
+EXUTION Employment tax forms (for example, Form 941 or Form 943), remittances, and Forms 1099 must be sent to the IRS.

 Send Copy 1 of Form W-2 to your state, city, or local tax department.
-For more information concerning Copy 1 (including how to complete boxes 15-20), contact your state, city, or local tax department.
+For more information concerning Copy 1 (including how to complete boxes 15 through 20), contact your state, city, or local tax department.

 Shipping and mailing.
-If you file more than one type of employment tax form, please group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
+If you file more than one type of employment tax form, group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
 See the specific instructions for box b of Form W-3 on page 14.

 Prepare and file Forms W-2 either alphabetically by employees' last names or numerically by employees' social security numbers.
-Please do not staple or tape Form W-3 to the related Forms W-2 or Forms W-2 to each other.
+Do not staple or tape Form W-3 to the related forms W-2 or Forms W-2 to each other.
 These forms are machine read.
 Staple holes or tears interfere with machine reading.
 Also, do not fold Forms W-2 and W-3.
 Send the forms to the SSA in a flat mailing.